eunomia-bpf/bpf-developer-tutorial/src/38-btf-uprobe/README_en.md

 With eBPF Uprobe, you can also trace userspace applications and access their internal data structures.
 However, there is no CO-RE practice for userspace.
 This blog introduces a new approach to leverage CO-RE for user-space applications, ensuring eBPF programs remain compatible across different application versions without the need for multiple compilations.
 For example, you may not need to maintain a separate eBPF program for each version of OpenSSL when capturing SSL/TLS plaintext data from encrypted traffic.

+To implement the "Compile Once, Run Everywhere" (Co-RE) feature of eBPF in user-space applications, we need to utilize the BPF Type Format (BTF) to overcome some of the limitations of traditional eBPF programs.
+The key to this approach lies in providing user-space programs with similar type information and compatibility support as the kernel, thereby enabling eBPF programs to more flexibly handle different versions of user-space applications and libraries.

-This article is part of the eBPF Developer Tutorial, and for more detailed content, you can visit [here](https://eunomia.dev/tutorials/).
-The source code is available on the [GitHub repository](https://github.com/eunomia-bpf/bpf-developer-tutorial).
+This article is part of the eBPF Developer Tutorial, and for more detailed content, you can visit [https://eunomia.dev/tutorials/](https://eunomia.dev/tutorials/).
+The source code is available on the [https://github.com/eunomia-bpf/bpf-developer-tutorial](https://github.com/eunomia-bpf/bpf-developer-tutorial/tree/main/src/38-btf-uprobe).

 ## Why we need CO-RE?